yesodweb/yesodweb.com-content/blog/2012/9/header-composer.md

 2. [Sending header and body at once](header-body)
 3. [Caching file descriptors](caching-fd)

-Note that new versions of Warp have already released, which contain the cache mechanism of file descriptors described in the 3rd article.
+Note that new versions of Warp have already been released, which contain the cache mechanism of file descriptors described in the third article.

 ## The old composer for HTTP response header

 Andreas pointed out that the code to compose HTTP response header may be another performance bottleneck.
 So, I tackled this problem.
-Let's me explain how the old composer for HTTP response header works.
+Let me explain how the old composer for HTTP response header worked.
 Recall that the `Response` data type has three constructors:

     ResponseBuilder Status ResponseHeaders Builder
     ResponseSource Status ResponseHeaders (Source (ResourceT IO) (Flush Builder)) ResponseFile Status ResponseHeaders FilePath (Maybe FilePart)

-As you can see, each constructor includes both `Status` and `ResponseHeaders`, which are defined in the http-types package.
+As you can see, each constructor includes both `Status` and `ResponseHeaders`, which are defined in the `http-types` package.
 The former is defined as follows:

     data Status = Status {
         statusCode :: Int
       , statusMessage :: ByteString
       }

-The followings are the definitions of the latter:
+The following are the definitions of the latter:

     type ResponseHeaders = [Header]
     type Header = (HeaderName, ByteString)
     type HeaderName = CI ByteString

-That is, `ResponseHeaders` is a pair of case-insensitive `ByteString` (for field keys) and `ByteString` (for field values).
+That is, `ResponseHeaders` is a list of pairs of case-insensitive `ByteString` (for field keys) and `ByteString` (for field values).

-The old composer for HTTP response header creates a `Builder` of the blaze-builder package by appending `Bytestring`s in `Status` and `ResponseHeaders`.
+The old composer for HTTP response header creates a `Builder` of the blaze-builder package by appending the `Bytestring`s in the `Status` and the `ResponseHeaders`.
 Each append operation runs in O(1).
-To make a story simple, I will only talk about the `ResponseFile` case on Linux.
-The `Builder` is converted a list of *packed* `ByteString` and sent with the `writev()` system call.
+To simpify, I will only talk about the `ResponseFile` case on Linux.
+The `Builder` is converted to a list of *packed* `ByteString`s and sent with the `writev()` system call.
 And then a file (HTTP response body) is sent with the `sendfile()` systam call.

 As I described in [Sending header and body at once](header-body), this code was changed.
-The list of *packed* `ByteString` is stored to the socket buffer by using `send()` with the `MSG_MORE` flag and then a file is sent with `sendfile()`.
-At this point, I received the comments from Andreas.
+The list of *packed* `ByteString`s is stored to the socket buffer by using `send()` with the `MSG_MORE` flag and then a file is sent with `sendfile()`.
+At this point, I received Andreas's comments.

 ## The new composer for HTTP response header